kobalazs/simple-persist-core/README.md

 You can overcome this by [writing your own keygen](#keygens).

 ### Types
 By default SimplePersist can only persist scalars, as well as objects and arrays containing scalars.
 (Basically stuff that survives `JSON.parse(JSON.stringify(value))`.)
-You can overcome this by [writing your own middleware](#middlewares).
+You can overcome this by [writing your own middleware](#middlewares) to serialize / rehydrate your objects.
 ### Storage
 SimplePersist uses the native `localStorage` by default.
 You can switch to `sessionStorage` from the global scope like so:
 ```ts